Darkomen78/automation/README.md

 automation
 ==========

-Help tools and process for OSX Admin
+Scripts, LaunchAgents, Automator, Packages, DeployStudio Presets and other stuff for OSX Administrator